Skip to content

 The programme opens around a renaissance performance of Daniel Basford’s Lo, how a rose, commissioned for Musarc in 2011.
 The work reimagines Es ist ein Ros entsprungen, a carol from the early 16th century commonly sung in a version by Michael Praetorius, featuring children’s percussion instruments and electronic echo and delay effects.
 The dormant winter rose holds both promise and uncertainty.

 The event closes with a new staging of David Lang's Pulitzer Prize winning The Little Match Girl Passion (2007).
-This monumental work will be performed in entirety by the ensemble, drawing on the Musarc's unique range of practitioners, incorporating vocal and instrumental solos, movement and audiovisual interventions.
+This monumental work will be performed in entirety by the ensemble, drawing on Musarc's unique range of practitioners, incorporating vocal and instrumental solos, movement and audiovisual interventions.

 What drew me to The Little Match Girl is that the strength of the story lies not in its plot but in the fact that all its parts—the horror and the beauty—are constantly suffused with their opposites.
 The girl’s bitter present is locked together with the sweetness of her past memories; her poverty is always suffused with her hopefulness.
 There is a kind of naive equilibrium between suffering and hope.